-On these cruises, we collect data and samples at five stations along the Trinidad Head Line, a transect that extends from the inner continental shelf to the middle of the continental slope due west of the HSU Marine Laboratory in Trinidad, California.
+On these cruises, we collect data and samples at five stations along the Trinidad Head Line, a transect that extends from the inner continental shelf to the middle of the continental slope due west of the CPH Marine Laboratory in Trinidad, California.
 At each station, we:

 - Measure physical, chemical, and biological parameters (e.g., temperature, salinity, chlorophyll fluorescence, pH, dissolved oxygen) throughout the water column (to a maximum depth of 500 meters)